 Once you’ve built out a process, you’ll be able to convert the leads you’re generating for your own agency or freelancer business, and provide lead generation as an added service for your clients.

 From specific plugins and themes that optimize the lead generation process, to the larger digital marketing strategies that are integral to successful lead generation efforts, there’s a lot to consider when adopting lead generation strategies for your business.

-While this article is a great primer to help you get started, stay tuned for part two of this guide, which will dive into specific recommendations for building an effective lead generation funnel.
+While this article is a great primer to help you get started, make sure and check out part two of this guide, which dives into specific recommendations for building an effective lead generation funnel.
 Use it as a blueprint on your own site, as well as those you build for others!